Peter J. Farrell, partner and co-founder of CityInterests LLC and PADC Realty Investors LLC

-|Dana Jones, President and Chief Executive Officer, United Planning Organization
+Dana Jones, president and CEO, United Planning Organization

 Dana Maurice Jones is the seventh person to head the United Planning Organization (UPO), the designated Community Action Agency that has served residents of Washington, DC, since 1962.
-He joined UPO in 2004 as a crisis manager, was named chief executive officer a year later and immediately began the process of fostering a new direction for the venerable organization.
+Jones joined UPO in 2004 as a crisis manager, was named chief executive officer a year later and immediately began the process of fostering a new direction for the venerable organization.
 Since he became CEO, UPO has made great strides in guaranteeing quality service to local citizens by providing enhanced and unique programs that emphasize self-sufficiency.

-|John Oberdorfer, Board Chair, United Planning Organization
+John Oberdorfer, board chair, United Planning Organization

 John Oberdorfer is a partner at Patton Boggs Law Firm, and served on the UPO board for four and a half years before transitioning from vice chair to chairman of the board.
-He also leads UPO's development committee and has been instrumental in guiding the agency's public visibility efforts and expansion of the Annual Martin Luther King, Jr. Memorial Scholarship Breakfast.
+Oberdorfer also leads UPO's development committee and has been instrumental in guiding the agency's public visibility efforts and expansion of the Annual Martin Luther King, Jr. Memorial Scholarship Breakfast.

-|Jessie Rasmussen, President, Buffett Early Childhood Fund
+Jessie Rasmussen, president, Buffett Early Childhood Fund

-Diana Mendley Rauner, Ph.D., President, Ounce of Prevention Fund
+Diana Mendley Rauner, president, Ounce of Prevention Fund

-|Jeff Schoenberg, Advisor, Pritzker Children's Initiative
+Jeff Schoenberg, advisor, Pritzker Children's Initiative